Stella Benson

 Stella Benson (6 January 1892 – 7 December 1933) was an English feminist, novelist, poet, and travel writer.
-She was a recipient of the Benson Medal.
+She was a recipient of the (A.C.)
+Benson Medal.

 Early life

 Benson was born to Ralph Beaumont Benson (1862–1911), a member of the landed gentry, and Caroline Essex Cholmondeley in Easthope, Shropshire in 1892.
 Stella's aunt, Mary Cholmondeley, was a well-known novelist.
 Stella was often ill during her childhood and throughout her life.
 By her sixth birthday, she and her family, based in London, had moved frequently.
 She spent some of her childhood in schools in Germany and Switzerland.
 She began writing a diary at the age of 10 and kept it up for all of her life.
-By the time she was writing poetry, her parents separated; subsequently, she saw her father infrequently.
+By the time she was writing poetry her parents had separated; she later saw her father only infrequently.
 When she did see him, he encouraged her to quit writing poetry for the time being, until she was older and more experienced.
 Instead, Stella increased her writing output, adding novel writing to her repertoire.
 When her father died, Stella learned that he had been an alcoholic.